-Guide to Cannabis Text Message Marketing Laws and Compliance
+Guide to Text Message Marketing Laws and Compliance for Cannabis Dispensaries

 Text message marketing via MMS or SMS messages is a powerful marketing tool for all businesses regardless of the industry.
 With a 98% open rate and with 90% of text messages being opened within three minutes of being sent, Text message marketing is the most effective way to communicate with and market to your customers.